danylo829/Containery/README.md

 If you're using NGINX as a reverse proxy, **remove the `ports` section** from the `docker-compose.yml` file for the app service.

 ### Environment Variables
-Create a `.env` file in the root of your project (next to `docker-compose.yml`) with the following content:
+Create a `.env` file next to `docker-compose.yml` with the following content:

 ```plaintext
 SECRET_KEY=12345678